 Significant advances medical science and requirement of oxygen is various units in the hospital demands huge consumption of oxygen.

-KIMSDU has a 10,000 liter capacity central medical liquid oxygen tank.
+KVV has a 10,000 liter capacity central medical liquid oxygen tank.
 Currently 339 beds are connected to the central oxygen line of which 174 are ICU beds.
 Along with the central line 6 manifolds serve as a backup in case of any technical issues with the line.
 This arrangement cuts down on a lot of unnecessary movement of equipment and personnel as well as provides lifesaving gas without any delays.

 Water Treatment Plant

 The water requirement of a 53 acre campus is huge.
 Drinking water is acquired from various sources and collected at the water treatment plant which has a processing capacity of 75,000 liters / hour with storage capacity of 4,00,000 liters to meet the daily needs of soft and chlorinated water of the campus.

 The water treatment plant if a state of the art system with completely automated processes.

 Regular tests are done to ensure adequate chlorination as well as regular cleaning and maintenance of the water tank and the distribution network ensures minimal waste of this precious commodity.
 Water samples from the end users are regularly sent to govt. laboratories to ensure acceptable levels of purification.

 Sewage Treatment Plant

 The sewage treatment plant at KVV uses the root zone technology to process a domestic flow of 300000 liters / day and the Effluent treatment plant processes 40,000 liter /day.